prometheus-operator/prometheus-operator/contrib/kube-prometheus/README.md

 $ kubectl delete -f manifests/ || true
 ```

-## Usage
+## Customizing Kube-Prometheus

+This section describes how to customize the kube-prometheus library.

 ### Installing

 The content of this project consists of a set of [jsonnet](http://jsonnet.org/) files making up a library to be consumed.

-Install this library in your own project with [jsonnet-bundler](https://github.com/jsonnet-bundler/jsonnet-bundler#install):
+Install this library in your own project with [jsonnet-bundler](https://github.com/jsonnet-bundler/jsonnet-bundler#install) (the jsonnet package manager):
 ```
 $ mkdir my-kube-prometheus; cd my-kube-prometheus
 $ jb init  # Creates the initial/empty `jsonnetfile.json`
+# Install the kube-prometheus dependency
 $ jb install github.com/coreos/prometheus-operator/contrib/kube-prometheus/jsonnet/kube-prometheus  # Creates `vendor/` & `jsonnetfile.lock.json`, and fills in `jsonnetfile.json`
 ```

 > `jb` can be installed with `go get github.com/jsonnet-bundler/jsonnet-bundler/cmd/jb`

 > An e.g. of how to install a given version of this library: `jb install github.com/coreos/prometheus-operator/contrib/kube-prometheus/jsonnet/kube-prometheus/@v0.22.0`

+In order to update the kube-prometheus dependency, simply use the jsonnet-bundler update functionality:
+`$ jb update`

 ### Compiling